-Q5.
+Q6.
 Does the company have a clear position on the avoidance of products from farm animals subject to genetic engineering or cloning and/or their progeny or descendants throughout its products?

-Both cloning and genetic engineering raise serious animal welfare concerns 45 .
-In farmed fish species this includes treatment of eggs to induce triploidy, which renders fish sterile. heat No stated position.
-0 The company makes a partial commitment to the avoidance of animals subject to genetic engineering or cloning but the scope (in terms of geography, species or products) is not clearly defined.
-1 The company makes a partial commitment to the avoidance of animals subject to genetic engineering or cloning and the scope (in terms of geography, species and products) is clearly defined.
-3 Universal commitment to avoidance of animals subject to genetic engineering or cloning across all relevant species, own-brand and other brand products and geographies.
-5 (1) Max Score 5)
+Both cloning and genetic engineering raise serious animal welfare concerns16.
+In farmed fish species this includes heat treatment of each to induce triploidy which renders fish sterile treatment of eggs to induce tripiolay, which renders fish sterile.
+No stated position.
+0 The company has made a partial commitment to the avoidance of animals subject to genetic engineering or cloning but the scope (in terms of geography, species or products) is not clearly defined.
+1 The company has made a partial commitment to the avoidance of animals subject to genetic engineering or cloning and the scope (in terms of geography, species and products) is clearly defined.
+3 The company makes a universal commitment to the avoidance of animals subject to genetic engineering or cloning across all relevant species, own-brand and other brand products and geographies.
+5 (Max Score 5)

 - This question was looking for a clear position on the avoidance of products from farm animals subject to genetic engineering or cloning and/or their progeny or descendants. - Simply stating compliance with legislation was not treated as a proxy for having a clear position on the avoidance of products from farm animals subject to genetic engineering or cloning and/or their progeny or descendants.
 The reasons are (a) legislation, even in the EU, does not cover all relevant issues, (b) a commitment to compliance with legislation does not provide guarantees on performance in countries where such legislation is absent.
-Companies that stated that they complied with legislation but did not have a formal policy were, therefore, awarded zero points. - Similarly, simply stating compliance with a farm assurance standard that prohibits genetic modification was not treated as a proxy for having a clearly stated position unless the commitment to avoidance was made explicit (e.g. compliance with the standard was presented as a way of delivering on its commitment to the avoidance of genetically modified or cloned animals). - Companies that made a commitment to the avoidance of products from farm animals subject to genetic engineering or cloning and/or their progeny or descendants but were not clear about the scope (in terms of geography, species, products) were awarded a score of 1 point. - Companies that only referred to a specific genetic engineering technique (e.g. somatic cell nuclear transfer cloning), only received partial points. - Companies that published general statements on the avoidance of products or ingredients subject to genetic engineering or cloning were not awarded points unless these statements explicitly referred to animals as a part of these products or ingredients.
+Companies that stated that they complied with legislation but did not have a formal policy were, therefore, awarded zero points. - Similarly, simply stating compliance with a farm assurance standard that prohibits genetic modification was not treated as a proxy for having a clearly stated position unless the commitment to avoidance was made explicit (e.g. compliance with the standard was presented as a way of delivering on its commitment to the avoidance of genetically modified or cloned animals). - Companies that made a commitment to the avoidance of products from farm animals subject to genetic engineering or cloning and/or their progeny or descendants but were not clear about the scope (in terms of geography, species, products) were awarded a score of 1 point. - Companies that only referred to a specific genetic engineering technique (e.g. somatic cell nuclear transfer cloning), only received 1 or 3 points depending on the scope of their commitment. - Companies that published general statements on the avoidance of products or ingredients subject to genetic engineering or cloning were not awarded points unless these statements explicitly referred to animals as a part of these products or ingredients.
 For example, we did not consider statements relating to genetically modified crops used in animal feed. - We did not award points to companies that stated that they would not use products from farm animals subject to genetic engineering or cloning and/or their progeny or descendants so long as these were prohibited by legislation or opposed by consumers.
 That is, we were looking for unqualified rather than qualified commitments.

-Q6.
+Q7.
 Does the company have a clear position on the avoidance of growth promoting substances?